Best Hairstyles

 2026 hair trends are unusually face-shape-friendly.
 The dominant direction — softer textures, layered movement, grown-out bobs, and lived-in cuts — works well across multiple face shapes rather than flattering only a narrow range.
 That said, how you apply each trend still depends on your specific proportions.

-This guide covers the top 2026 haircuts for all seven face shapes — what to try, what to avoid, and why each recommendation works at the level of proportion and visual balance.
+This guide covers the top 2026 haircuts for all seven face shapes with separate women's and men's recommendations — what to try, what to avoid, and why each suggestion works at the level of proportion and visual balance.

 The Overarching Direction: Movement Over Structure